 7. Create internal links and use outbound links

 This is an incredible opportunity for you to use keywords creatively and lead your visitors to more pages on your website.
-Be it in blogs or other webpages, link them to some other article or section on another page.
+Be it in blogs or other webpages, or during your social media marketing, link them to some other article or section on another page.
 Use keywords in the anchor text of the link and allow 0visitors to spend more time on your website.